quonic/widgets/readme.md

 ## Available Widgets

-* TextBox - You can have more than one on screen!
+* TextField - You can have more than one on screen!

 ## TODO

 * [ ] Figure out other widgets to make
-* [ ] Add text selection to TextBox
+* [ ] Add text selection to TextField
-* [ ] Add copy and paste functionality to TextBox
+* [ ] Add copy and paste functionality to TextField

 ## Example